 If you want to rent gear for your first day on the mountain, there are two options.
 You can choose to rent at the rental shop when you arrive on the mountain.
 It saves time in the mornings, but you are sometimes limited in selection.
-On the other hand, if you plan to go out a lot during the winter season, then a season rental at a more local shop is a great option, especially for kids.
+On the other hand, if you plan to go out a lot during the winter season, then season rentals at a local shop are a great option, especially for kids.

 Don't worry if you don't know which foot you want in front—left or right (also called goofy foot).
 Most people are left foot first, but if you are left-handed, you might consider trying riding goofy.
 Either way, snowboard bindings are easy to switch, and your instructor can assist you with figuring it out at your lesson.

-If you would rather buy a snowboard setup to use instead of renting, talking with a Snowboard Expert on Curated is a great idea.
-We all know the best gear for you that will make your snowboarding season amazing.
-Some advantages to buying instead of renting are listed out below:
+If you would rather buy your snowboard gear instead of renting, talking with a Snowboard Expert on Curated is a great idea.
+We know the best gear, and can pick the setup that will make your snowboarding season amazing.
+Some advantages to buying instead of renting are listed below:

 - When you buy your own snowboard boots, you know they will fit your feet perfectly because they've never had anyone else's foot in them and they are picked just for you.
 Many snowboard boots can be heat molded to match your foot, and if your feet tend to get really cold, you can even find boots that have heaters in them.

-- If you take the time to purchase your own snowboard and bindings, you can be sure it will last you a few years.
-By talking to a Curated Expert, you can be certain that the board will be the absolute perfect match to your riding style, your size, and your personal style (the graphics on the boards are a beautiful art form)!
+- If you take the time to purchase your own snowboard and bindings, you can be sure they will last you a few years.
+And by talking with a Curated Expert, you can be certain that the board will be the perfect match for your riding style, your size, and your personal style (the graphics on the boards are a beautiful art form)!